 Is this a good photo?
 (ColorPlay by Photo Illustration Man.
 Courtesy of www.fotokunstmann.de.)

-In a moment of precocious insight, I once quizzed my GCSE photography teacher on how she marked all the high-saturation fashion shoots and black and white pictures of people smoking she had handed in to her, "When, like, taste is all personal opinion and stuff?"
-She gave me a laughably vague answer that involved the words "composition", "depth of field" and "lighting", but I knew she just wanted rid of me so she could go back to drinking coffee and flirting with her graduate assistant.
+In a moment of precocious insight, I once quizzed my photography teacher on how she marked all the high-saturation fashion shoots and black and white pictures of people smoking she had handed in to her, "When, like, taste is all personal opinion and stuff."
+She gave me a laughably vague answer that involved the words "composition,” "depth of field," and "lighting,” but I knew she just wanted rid of me so she could go back to drinking coffee and flirting with her graduate assistant.
 Ever since then, the concept of what makes a photograph "good" has baffled me.

 Now that everyone with a smartphone and an internet connection is a pro photographer, I've decided it's time to work out an easy system to identify the good from the bad.
 That way, we can finally all pat ourselves on our backs in a haze of pseudo-cultured self-satisfaction, and slam everyone else for being complete fucking idiots.

-If I've learnt anything over the last 23 years of being a human being, it's that, if something's good, it's going to be far more expensive than all its counterparts – like "Taste The Difference" tomatoes, or a relatively peaceful death in a clinic in Switzerland.
+If I've learned anything over the last 23 years of being a human being, it's that, if something's good, it's going to be far more expensive than all its counterparts—like "Taste the Difference" tomatoes, or a relatively peaceful death in a clinic in Switzerland.
 So, following that logic, let's start out by looking at the three most expensive photographs ever sold:

 (Untitled #96 by Cindy Sherman.
 Courtesy of the artist.)

 Cindy Sherman has two photos in the top ten most expensive photos ever sold, so she must be good, right?
-I'm definitely more instantly immersed in this photo than the river one – what has she read in the paper to make her so bummed out?
+I'm definitely more instantly immersed in this photo than the river one—what has she read in the paper to make her so bummed out?
 What's waiting out of shot?
 Is a full orange outfit a sensible choice for someone with ginger hair?
-Etc, etc – but does the fact that it provokes questions mean it's a good image?
+Etc., etc.—but does the fact that it provokes questions mean it's a good image?
 I question myself every time I wind up listening to Radiohead because I fucking hate all of their music.
-Surely that means internal questions = bad?
+Surely that means internal questions equal bad?
 And why would you pay all that money for something that made you feel bad?

 (Dead Troops Talk by Jeff Walls.
 Courtesy of the artist.)

-Despite all that, I reckon I'd pay £2.4million for this photo.
+Despite all that, I reckon I'd pay $3.6 million for this photo.
 I think maybe because it has enough of an ambience that I could talk about it earnestly with a hot French girl and not die of embarrassment.

-In summary: In order for a photo to be good, it needs to be dull, make you feel bad or also be – by definition – unoriginal.
+In summary: In order for a photo to be good, it needs to be dull, make you feel bad or also—by definition—unoriginal.